voussoir/etiquette/README.md

 ### Running Etiquette Flask locally

+1. Use `etiquette_cli init` to create the database in the desired directory.

-Run `python etiquette_flask_dev.py [port]` to launch the flask server.
+2. Run `python frontends/etiquette_flask/etiquette_flask_dev.py [port]` to launch the flask server.
 Port defaults to 5000 if not provided.

+3. Open your web browser to `localhost:<port>`.

 Note: Do not `cd` into the frontends folder.
 Stay in the folder that contains your `_etiquette` database and specify the full path of the frontend launcher.
+For example:

     Windows:
     D:\somewhere> python D:\Git\Etiquette\frontends\etiquette_flask\etiquette_flask_dev.py 5001